 With last year's report by the Intergovernmental Panel on Climate Change stating that the number, frequency and intensity of hot days and heatwaves are increasing, and with entities such as the World Bank warning of a global temperature increase of four degrees Celsius by the end of the century, demand for air-conditioning is only likely to increase.

-As a demonstration project funded by the Multilateral Fund for the Implementation of the Montreal Protocol, UNIDO has helped convert a production line for residential air conditioners to ozone- and climate-friendly technology has clear relevance and importance.
+In this context, a UNIDO demonstration project that has helped convert a production line for residential air conditioners to ozone- and climate-friendly technology has clear relevance and importance.